Etihad Credit Insurance joins the KYC Blockchain Platform

 The platform uses norbloc’s Fides solution to improve customer experiences by leveraging innovative blockchain technology to offer access to accurate and reliable information for banks and other financial institutions.
 Joining the platform ensures an expedited account opening process, streamlined financial and digital services, seamless consent-driven customer data transfer, and confidentiality of customer data.

-With the goal of facilitating efficient data exchange in the emirate, the Dubai Department of Economy and Tourism (DET) launched the KYC Blockchain Platform in 2020, in collaboration with a group of founding member banks.
+With the goal of facilitating efficient data exchange in the emirate, the KYC Blockchain Platform launched in 2020 with a group of founding member banks: Emirates NBD (ENBD), Commercial Bank of Dubai (CBD), Abu Dhabi Commercial Bank (ADCB).
+Since then, the network has expanded to include several more well-renowned entities, such as First Abu Dhabi Bank (FAB), Abu Dhabi Islamic Bank, Al Masraf, DIFC, and RAKEZ.

 About Etihad Credit Insurance (ECI)